randycasburn/iframe-freddie/WHATISTHIS.md

  What about query parameters.
 Use the same technique: 1. store the query string in localStorage; 2.
 Allow the iframe directive to reconstruct the URL with the query string attached.

+### Topics NOT addressed - Same Origin Policy and CORS